vendeka-nl/text/README.md

 *Since v3.0.2*

 Enclose a text with a prefix and a (different) suffix.
-If the suffix is empty the prefix is also used as the suffix.
+If the suffix is `null` the prefix is also used as the suffix.

 ```php
 Str::enclose('directory', '/'); //=> '/directory/'